harismuneer/Ultimate-Social-Scrapers/README.md

 Ultimate TikTok Scraper (UTS) scrapes the following sections from TikTok:

 #### 1) User Profile / Page
-- posts (videos) available on the user's timeline including name/profile link of video owner, video description, date posted, media links, likes (total count), comments (total count, comments text along with list of people who commented), shares count, favorites count, video duration, video hashtags, video views etc.
+- posts (videos) available on the user's timeline including name/profile link of video owner, video description, date posted, media links, likes (total count), comments (total count, comments text along with list of people who commented), shares count, favorites count, video duration, video hashtags, video views, etc.
-- about/contact info including email, phone number, WhatsApp number, location, account information, websites etc
+- about/contact info including email, phone number, WhatsApp number, location, account information, websites, etc
 - followers and following users list with detailed about/contact info
 - liked videos list along with video stats
 - playlists

 #### 2) Scraping Data via TikTok Search Bar
-This option allows you to scrape TikTok data (Videos, Accounts/User profiles etc) using the TikTok search bar i.e. you can define the search keywords and UTS will scrape data based on those search terms. e.g. you can search for all videos containing a particular keyword or from a particular user etc.
+This option allows you to scrape TikTok data (Videos, Accounts/User profiles, etc) using the TikTok search bar i.e. you can define the search keywords and UTS will scrape data based on those search terms. e.g. you can search for all videos containing a particular keyword or from a particular user etc.

 All the data is scraped/downloaded in an organized format (CSV, JSON, and XML formats) for ease of analysis and to be readily utilized. <b> Let's get things done? <a href="#price-">Purchase 🤝</a></b>

 <h2>4.
 Ultimate X (formerly Twitter) Scraper (UXS)</h2>

 <p align="center">
 Ultimate X (formerly Twitter) Scraper supports data collection from X (formerly Twitter) including account information of the user and the user's tweets.
-Please refer below for detailed features list⬇️
+Please refer below for detailed features list.
 </p>

 ### Features 🚀